-- 1. Patients may experience nausea for the first 24 hours after surgery due to the anesthesia. - 2.
-Most patients receive a nerve block for pain control during surgery and post-operatively. - a.
+- 1. Patients may experience nausea for the first 24 hours after surgery due to anesthesia received. - 2.
+Some patients receive a block for additional pain control during surgery and post-operatively. - a.
 This numbing medication lasts for up to 36 hours before abruptly wearing off. - b.
 You may experience some numbness/tingling or burning in your fingers during the first 24-48 hours after surgery. - c.
 Take your pain medication as directed to avoid severe pain when the block wears off. - d.
 To avoid limb injury, use the sling until you have no numbness and full control of movement in your hand and fingers.